 Our Van, Your Crew, Affordable Fares for All

 What is a Pace Vanpool?
-It's a rideshare arrangement that helps people get to work.
+It's a public transportation service for getting to work where a group travels together and shares resources, someone volunteers to drive and Pace provides help with operating costs.
 Vanpooling is designed for commuters who start or end their travel in the Pace service area: Cook, DuPage, Kane, Lake, McHenry and Will.
-Pace Vanpool groups consist of individuals who live near each other and have similar travel patterns and work hours.
+Pace Groups consist of individuals who live near each other and have similar travel patterns and work hours.
 Pace Vanpools are like a carpool but better because we provide the van and cover all the expenses – all for a flexible monthly fare based on each rider's needs.
 The longer the commute, the more benefits the participants experience.
 Plus, we offer different commuter vans depending on the group size and accessibility needs.

 Bottom line: Pace Vanpool is a smarter way to commute, because we supply the right vehicle for your commute and cover all the costs, including: